ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 what would you do?

 `git stash` is the answer.
-It lets you put your current, not committed work aside in a special state, reverting the working directory to the way it was in the last commit.
+It lets you put your current, not committed work aside in a special state, turning the working directory to the way it was in the last commit.
 Then, you can easily switch branches, pull new ones or do whatever you want.
 Once you are ready to go back to work, you can recover the stashed work as continue as if nothing had happen.